 A rich man’s question

-24 When Jesus saw this, he said, “It’s very hard for the wealthy to enter God’s kingdom!
-25 It’s easier for a camel to squeeze through the eye of a needle than for a rich person to enter God’s kingdom.”
+23 Then Jesus said to his disciples, “I assure you that it will be very hard for a rich person to enter the kingdom of heaven.
+24 In fact, it’s easier for a camel to squeeze through the eye of a needle than for a rich person to enter God’s kingdom.”

 Thoughts on the passage:

 When I first read the book “Good to Great” my second year in ministry I remember being frustrated with the chapter “First Who Then What.”
 In his study of companies that made the transition from good to great, Jim Collins found that the successful ones started by first getting the right people on the bus and the wrong people off the bus.
 He noted that many of the companies had demanding standards and high turnover during this period while they worked to get the right people in place.
 Once they did this, they were able to then focus on where the company was going and begin their journey from good to great.

 As a pastor, I found this to be a challenging and frustrating lesson.
 After all, in a business where your staff are all employees it is easy to talk about getting people on and off the bus.
 In a church, most of your employees are not actually paid, they are the congregation.
 While there are mechanisms to fire volunteers and most churches have some way of kicking people out of the membership of a church, not only is hard to do, it tends to feel, well, unchristian.
 What does it mean to talk about getting the right people on the bus and the wrong people off the bus in a church that believes in open hearts, open minds, and open doors?
 What does it look like to practice this “first who then what” philosophy when you believe in a God of love and grace who invites everyone to the table and calls everyone into ministry?